 In countries like India, where WhatsApp is very popular, it’s common for people to add you to groups without permission.
 This will help you to maintain your privacy.

-This is a very nice feature that assures you don’t have to be a member of unwanted and irrelevant groups.
+This very nice feature assures you don’t have to be a member of unwanted and irrelevant groups.